 What attracts mosquitoes to me?

-Mosquitoes find you by warmth, smell, and the carbon dioxide (CO2) on your breath.
+Mosquitoes find you by warmth, body odor, and the carbon dioxide (CO2) on your breath.
 Some people are more attractive to mosquitoes than others; this is mostly genetic.

 Do mosquitoes serve a purpose in nature?

-Yes and no. Many other animals feed on mosquito larvae or adult mosquitoes.
+Yes.
+Many animals including dragon flies, hummingbirds, fish, water boatmen, and spiders feed on mosquito larvae or adult mosquitoes.
 However, there is no known species that feeds ONLY on mosquitoes.
-Since mosquito predators also eat other insects, controlling the population of mosquitoes that transmit disease doesn’t significantly impact their food supply.
+This means that controlling the mosquito population will not hurt these beneficial species.
 Some mosquito species, like Aedes aeygpti, are invasive – they don’t belong in our ecosystems at all, and can be completely eliminated from our county without ecological consequences.

 What would happen if we eradicated mosquitoes?

-Right now, it is not possible to completely eradicate all mosquitoes, or even a single species, worldwide.
-Even if this did become possible in the future, it’s unlikely that we would ever want to eradicate mosquitoes from the earth – not all species transmit disease, and some don’t even bite!
+Right now, it is not possible to completely eradicate all mosquitoes worldwide.
+Even if this did become possible, scientists are in agreement that we would not want to.
+Not only would it create an ecological disaster, but not all mosquito species transmit disease.
+Some don’t even bite!

-Instead, our goal is to reduce disease-transmitting mosquito populations enough that the threat to human health is minimized.
+Our goal in mosquito control is to reduce the population size of disease-transmitting mosquitoes enough that the threat to human health is minimized.
 This requires ongoing, year-round effort by the District.

 How many kinds of mosquitoes are there?